First through Fifth Grade

 Examples of ways in which the Antilles Lower School works to build community include Morning Meeting, held three times a week before classes start.
 Students and faculty gather to hear announcements, share work and accomplishments, demonstrate projects and even enjoy music on Friday mornings.
 In addition, students from the Middle and Upper School will host their younger counterparts in a science lab to take part in an experiment, or they will come into the Lower School classrooms to assist the children in projects.
 Even our second-graders become mentors by periodically venturing into the Early Learning Center to work with our Pre-K and Kindergarten children on projects or tasks.

 Children in Grades 2-5 enjoy a very dynamic day.
 Four times weekly, they leave their classroom to go to Spanish Language and Culture, where they speak Spanish and study Latino culture.
 Three times a week they enjoy physical education as well as art instruction in our Lower School art studio; and twice weekly, students study music.
-In addition, our Lower School students spend time taking advantage of our newly outfitted computer room, featuring 20 terminals.
 Each week, classes visit the Library to sign out books, and students also have daily access to the Library for their reading pleasure.

 Opportunities to learn come in many forms.
 Our teachers do their best to bring life to the learning process whenever possible.
 Beginning in 3rd Grade, students enjoy a first-hand lesson in civics, by forming "political parties," developing campaign platforms, and finally joining in a division-wide election of officers to the Lower School Student Council.
 Our "experiential learning" also takes students off campus to sites such as Coral World for lessons in marine biology, the Seaview Nursing Home for community service and even on sailboats to swim with sea turtles and snorkel.
 Last year, students enjoyed a science lesson aboard a large cruise ship where they were invited to tour and learn about waste management by visiting the ship’s recycling center.
 Each year brings new adventures for a faculty eager to draw upon outside experiences to reinforce our curriculm.